*Early bird applications now being accepted for $250 off tuition*

 - Practicum

-Upon completing of the program, you will receive:
+Upon completion of the program, you will receive:

-- Opportunity to receive certification from International Mindfulness Teacher’s Association.
-(IMTA).
-We’re the only youth education-focused IMTA accredited program, which allows you to become an internationally certified and recognized mindfulness teacher.
+- Opportunity to receive certification from International Mindfulness Teacher’s Association (IMTA).
+We are the only youth-focused IMTA accredited program, which allows you to become an internationally certified and recognized mindfulness teacher.

 Cost